aeternity/aeternity/docs/debian_ubuntu_packaging.md

 related to packaging Erlang software (with or without rebar), however there is an official Debian packaging Erlang team and project.

-The approach taken by this guide might not the best approach to package simple Erlang package that uses rebar, which might be easier to package with the `dh-rebar` helper.
+The approach taken by this guide might not be the best approach to package simple Erlang package that uses rebar, which might be easier to package with the `dh-rebar` helper.